More options coming for virtual readers

 After purchasing any electronic reader, users still have to pay for the book.

 An e-book first?

-Pocket Books, a division of Simon and Schuster, announced July 19 what it believed to be an industry first.
-The publisher released an e-book version of "Knockdown: The Harrowing True Account of A Yacht Race Turned Deadly" by Martin Dugard prior to sending the book to the printer.
+Pocket Books, a division of Simon and Schuster, announced July 19 that it would publish an e-book version of "Knockdown: The Harrowing True Account of A Yacht Race Turned Deadly" by Martin Dugard prior to sending the book to the printer.